Tennessee Laws and Incentives for EVs

 High Occupancy Vehicle (HOV) Lane Exemption

 Vehicles that the U.S. Environmental Protection Agency defines as Inherently Low Emission Vehicles or Low Emission and Energy-Efficient Vehicles and have gross vehicle weight ratings of 26,000 pounds or less are permitted use of HOV lanes regardless of the number of occupants.
 Such vehicles must display a Tennessee Department of Revenue decal.
+For more information, see the Department of Revenue Smart Pass FAQs website.
 (Reference Tennessee Code 55-8-188)

 Laws and Regulations